 Over the years, he was a resource for many publications, including as a consultant for the book "When Gallantry Was Commonplace" by Leland Thornton '86.
 He was thanked many times by authors for his contributions to their works.

 M.A., History, Western Michigan University (1962)

-After earning his Ph.D. from Ball State University in 1972, Dr. Eringaard worked for Grand Rapids Community college from 1975 to 1993 serving as Administrative Assistant to the President and the Executive Vice President of Academic Affairs.
+After earning his Ph.D., Dr. Eringaard worked for Grand Rapids Community college from 1975 to 1993 serving as Administrative Assistant to the President and the Executive Vice President of Academic Affairs.
 In 2010, he was awarded with GRCC’s Emeritus Faculty/Administrator Award for his service to higher education.
 (YouTube)

 Donald E. Black

 Robert C. Harris

 Kenneth Van Dellen retired in 1999 after 40 years of teaching in Michigan and Illinois Schools, and as of 2002 was the director of development Lansing Christian and Illiana Christian schools.